 In our area, blueberries grow wild through the woods.
-All over our back property going down to the lake.
-And along the roadside.
+All over our property going down to the lake.
 So I'm always looking for creative ways to include blueberries in our meals.
-And this artisan dutch oven blueberry bread recipe is the latest.
+And this artisan Dutch oven blueberry bread recipe is the latest.

-Foraging for blueberries in the Northwest Territories often reminds me of blueberry picking expeditions with my parents.
+Foraging for blueberries in the Northwest Territories often reminds me of the blueberry picking expeditions of my childhood.

 Just like my parents did, I remind my girls that we aren't the only ones who love blueberries.
 They know to watch out for bears when we're foraging for berries, herbs, or greens.